Big Red here with a riddle for you….

 These two obstacles collided immediately after the issue of the first high-pressure liner contracts when both contractors and the Chicago Depot attempted to acquire the molds necessary to form the new liner.
 First, they realized that no material priority had been issued to attain the steel necessary for the molds and that they had no access to the Keller-Machines necessary to make the molds.

-While the Chicago Quartermaster Depot and the Quartermaster General worked out how to attain an A-1-a rating to acquire the steel necessary for the liner molds, both the Quartermaster and the liner manufacturers began to scour the local area for machine shops or small companies that might have Keller-Machines that could be leased in order to make the necessary molds.
+While the Chicago Quartermaster Depot and The Quartermaster General worked out how to attain an A-1-a rating to acquire the steel necessary for the liner molds, both the QMC and the liner manufacturers began to scour the local area for machine shops or small companies that might have Keller-Machines that could be leased in order to make the necessary molds.

 Amongst the companies found to have available Keller-Machines were those engaged in the manufacture of *egg crates.
 These companies used their Keller- Machines to fashion the steel molds necessary to press paper into the egg-shaped containers that protected the eggs during shipment.